 2. I do not keep any alcohol in my house.
 None.
 Ever.
 I don't have any great moral convictions against alcohol but drunk drivers alone kill a little over 100 people per day in this country and I like for my patients to know that they will always find me sober if they call.
 I like for my children to be able to say the same thing.
 Also, I don't want my teenagers ever sneaking a drink out of my stash and doing something crazy.

 3. I do not own a television.
 We can watch movies on a widescreen television (use computer hooked to projector for very large image).
 But, I'm in charge of this (since I control what movies come into the house).
-Ads for junk food do not influence us because we never see them.
+Ads for junk food do not influence us because we never see them unless we are visiting someone and they happen to turn on the T.V.

 4. I allow them to have some crazy video games but to be able to use the games ad lib for one day when they must finish a book of at least 200 pages, write a summary in their journal and then show the summary to me.
 This limits the video games to about once a week at most.